GluuFederation/docs-gg-prod/4.0.beta/source/admin-gui.md

 ## SETTINGS

-You can set dashboard refresh interval and logout session timeout in settings section.
+You can set dashboard refresh interval, logout session timeout and login restriction in settings section.

 ![settings](img/10_settings.png)